inside.ewu.edu

 Pre-requisites: admission to the graduate counseling program, or instructor permission.

-This course provides an overview of suicide risk and protective factors.
+Provides an overview of suicide risk and protective factors.
 Outlines a working assessment framework to assign risk as well as intervention techniques and best practices, including referral when needed.

 PSYC 596.
 EXPERIMENTAL COURSE.
 1-5 Credits.